 As an employer, you have to offer some specific employee benefits services to comply with current laws.
 But of course, you can choose to provide generous employee benefits services as a way to entice and retain valuable and highly qualified employees.
 By providing such small business employee benefits solutions, you present an image of a compassionate employer, and you can gain greater loyalty and productivity from workers who feel appreciated.

-Our Cincinnati Insurance Company provides many management options for all of your employee benefit services if you do not have an HR dept.
+Our Cincinnati Insurance Company provides many management options for all of your employee benefits services if you do not have an HR dept.

-As an employer, you’re required by law to provide certain types of benefits.
+As an employer, you’re required by law to provide particular types of benefits.
 You have to:

 • Conform to all the workers’ compensation requirements.